 If your child’s birthday falls around the same time as one of their close friends, you might want to consider teaming up and having a dual birthday party.

 This enables you to share the costs and responsibilities with another family and, if the kids have a similar friend group, it would not necessarily have to be a much larger party.
+It can be a good idea, however, to make sure each child gets their own cake and presents.

 3. Choosing a Cheap (or Free) Venue

-While hosting a party at a local climbing gym or other entertainment venue can be appealing, you can end up dropping as much as $300 just for the space.
+While hosting a party at a local climbing gym or other entertainment venue can be appealing, you can end up dropping as much as $350 just for the space.

-One way to throw a birthday party on a budget is have the party at home.
-That said, you may want to keep in mind that the wear and tear on your floors and furnishings might not be worth the savings.
+One way to throw a birthday party on a tight budget is to have the party at home.
+That said, the wear and tear on your floors and furnishings might not be worth the savings.
+In good weather, however, a backyard party can be a great, low-cost option.
+Or, you might consider having the party in a local park or garden.

 If your child’s birthday lands in a cold weather season, you can save money on a venue by limiting the guest list and going with the most basic package (such as just food and drinks for each child), and providing your own cake and goody bags.
+You can also check deal websites for discounts and promotions or ask the venue about a discount for having the party at an off-peak time or day.

 4. Sending Digital Invites

-You can design your own digital invitation and send via email or text, or you may want to take advantage of one of the many online (and free) e-invitation sites.
+You can design your own digital invitation and send them via email or text, or you may want to take advantage of one of the many online (and free) e-invitation sites.

 5. Getting Creative With Decorations